-I want to expand on HaShem and HIS CLOCK.
-We cry and we pray and we ask and we expect and sometimes we give up HOPE.
-Sometimes we give up HOPE so badly that we try and do things in our own strength.
-We try to take out a loan to cover the other loan.
-We try and go to another doctor and get a different result.
-We attempt to make him or her notice us because we want a spouse.
-Doesn’t Abba know we need a help mate?
+I want to expand on the Father and His clock.
+We cry, and we pray, and we ask, and we expect, and sometimes we give up.
+Sometimes we give up, and we try and do things in our strength.
+We try to take out a loan to cover the other mortgage.
+We try another doctor to get a different result.
+We attempt to make a man or woman notice us because we want a spouse.
+Doesn’t Abba know we need a helpmate?
 We strain to get the door to open in our career by pushing on it in front of our boss.
-We try and fix it ourselves and usually end up with a hot mess.
+We try to pave all the potholes ourselves and usually end up with a hot mess.

 Reminds me of a man named Abram and a woman named Sarai.